DIsaacman/Shoex/README.md

 [![Slides](Images/slides.png)](https://www.canva.com/design/DAFSkN3Skvk/r_mWnVFkyoZ9kC4BecCgPA/view?utm_content=DAFSkN3Skvk&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

 #### Team Name: The-Great-Pretenders

 ![](Images/Shoex%20Token%20Shoes%20Sale%20%20(Poster).png)

 ## Project Overview - Tokenising High-End Sneakers

 Shoe flipping is a profitable business.
 The Sneaky coin will act as a digital token that allows individuals and organisations to exchange value backed by rare physical sneaker collections.

-The tokens will operate as part of a secure blockchain ledger that tracks and audits the sneaker stock.
+The tokens will operate as part of a secure blockchain ledger that provides utility tethered closely to the sneaker stock.
 The token will be backed by the sneakers and pegged loosely to the collection's value.
-This electronic tokenisation will allow the fractional ownership of expensive shoe collections on the open market.
+This electronic tokenisation will allow the fractional ownership of expensive shoe collections available on the open market using modern Financial Technology.

 ## Features